wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

 For deploying the ARM Template we will use the Azure Xplat CLI.
 Please Ensure you have [installed](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/#option-1-install-an-npm-package) the Azure XPlat CLI package from NPM before proceeding.

-> Before continuing, please execute `azure login` and follow the prompt to authenticate your accoutn
+> Before continuing, please execute `azure login` and follow the prompt to authenticate your account

 1. From the command line, `cd` to the `start` directory containing our ARM Template